TheRealKaup/KTech/quickstart.md

 ## World Hierarchy

+The library contains more complex structures that build up a world.
+These structures are `Map`, `Layer`, `Camera`, `Object`, `Texture` and `Collider`, which are available via the `KTech` namespace.

 ```
           Map
          /   \
       Layer  Camera
        /
-    Objects
+    Object
      /   \
-Textures  Colliders
+Texture  Collider
 ```

-### Map and Layer
+### Map

 Maps are completely disconnected from each other.
-They are a good way to divide your games to levels, for example.
-Maps contain list of their layers.
+They are a good way to divide your game to levels, for example.
+Maps contain a list of their layers.

+### Layer

 Layers are desigend to be loaded together.
 Layers contain a list of their objects.

-When you render a map, it will render all of the layers in that map in the order they are added to the map.
-Meaning, textures in the first layer will be rendered first, and textures in the second layer will be rendered on top of the textures in the first.
+When you render a map, it will render all of the layers in it, in the order they where added to the map.
+Meaning, textures in the first layer will be rendered first, and textures in the second layer will be rendered on top.

 Physics-wise, objects interact only with other objects in the same layer.